betaly/loopx/packages/multi-tenancy/README.md

 `MultiTenancyActionProvider` serves two purposes:

-- Provides an action (`MultiTenancyAction`) for the REST sequence to enforce multi-tenancy
+- Provides an action (`IdentifyTenantFn`) for the REST sequence to enforce multi-tenancy
 - Exposes an extension point to plug in multi-tenancy strategies

 ### Implement MultiTenancyStrategy